Gillingham Fair fire disaster: Disaster

 After the mock wedding, the six men and nine boys aged between 10 and 14 were ready to enact their staged rescue when the real fire was accidentally lit; the cause is unknown.

 Flames instantly took hold and spread the full height of the structure, trapping the occupants inside.
 Other firefighters were immediately aware that they were now dealing with a genuine emergency rather than a demonstration, but initially most of the spectators did not realize anything was amiss, taking the cries for help they heard to be part of the performance, and reportedly cheering and applauding what they believed to be realistic and spectacular effects until they witnessed two boys with their clothing ablaze jump to their deaths from the top of the structure.

 The fire was extinguished within a few minutes, but had been of such intensity that 13 people died at the scene.
 Two victims were rescued alive, but both died of their injuries in the hospital, St Bartholomew's, for which they had been intending to raise funds, bringing the final death toll to 15.

 Funerals were held on 17 July; all shops in Gillingham remained closed on that day and thousands of people lined the two-mile funeral route.
+Over the years the graves became neglected.
+Canadian Lori Oschefski campaigned for the graves to be restored, and for a memorial to be erected.
+On 10 July 2011 a memorial to the fifteen people who lost their lives in the disaster was unveiled in Gillingham Park.